AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/Problem_Specific/README.md

 This example shows how satellite power system designed in Simulink can be integrated with STK for testing and analysis of that system.
 An STK scenario is used to generate inputs to the Simulink power model by determining sunlight exposure, experiment times, and downlink times.
 A level-2 s-function block is used to host the STK application.
 When the Simulink model is run, an STK scenario will be built that includes a satellite, an area target to be imaged (experiment), and a ground station for downlink (communications).
 As Simulink executes the model through time, it will query STK for updates on the state of the satellite.
 STK will return 1 or 0 for these three states, In Sunlight, Conducting Experiment (access to area target), Conducting Downlink (link budget with ground station where BER < 1e-8).
 These values will feed into the power model to determine the current state of the battery.

-NOTE: This example requires a Simulink license, see the detailed ReadMe within the SolarEnergySimulink folder
+**NOTE**: This example requires a Simulink license, see the detailed ReadMe within the SolarEnergySimulink folder

 ### Dependencies